 We have a faith partnership with Machen Elementary School.
 We support this school by caring for teachers, staff, parents, students and staff.
-We provide monies for their annual book fair, we partner with other churches and neighborhood organizations to provide a monthly mobile food pantry to help feed families in need, we cook and serve for many events at the school, we read and mentor students, and so much more.
+We provide monies for their annual book fair, we cook and serve for many events at the school, we read and mentor students, and so much more.
 To learn how you can participate in this partnership, call the church office.

 We send a group from the church to help support Project Crossroads.
 Project Crossroads is located in Marion, VA and is a mission that does home repairs and projects for those in the area who have significant needs for their home.
 It is a way for our church to reach out across the state to help those in need.

 We, with many other churches in the area, support H.E.L.P.
 (Hampton Ecumenical Provisions and Lodgings) which is a local organization dedicated to helping those in the local Hampton area who are in need.
 One way we support H.E.L.P. is through nonperishable food donations to their food pantry.
 These are collected in the wooden bins outside the Fellowship Hall.

 We participate in the H.E.L.P. program known as Night’s Welcome.
-This is held at Wesley one week each year.
 This is a combined effort by churches in the area to provide shelter for the area homeless during the winter months.
 We co-host at another church to provide meals, fellowship and a stay overnight.